TheFisola/Climatox/README.md

 # Climatox
-The app is till a work in progress
+The app is still a work in progress

 # App features
 -User can view the weather in his/her current location.